thevastas/cbchw/README.md

 The project includes:
 - Unit tests for the Event Propagator
 - Unit tests for the Event Consumer
-- Unit tests for the PostgreSQL storage layer

 # Event Communication System